-The Company is continually assessing the impact of the coronavirus pandemic and the resulting impact to the economy on its business.
-As an underwriter of unemployment risks, there has been an increase in the number of claims experienced during 2020 in comparison to prior years.
-The Company has taken action where appropriate during 2020, such as changes to customer terms and conditions and price changes.
-This remains an important focus of the Company.
+The Company continued to monitor the impact of the coronavirus pandemic during 2021 and the resulting impact to the Company.
+As an underwriter of loss of income risks, there has been an increase seen in the number of claims experienced in comparison to prior years, particularly during 2020.
+The Company has taken action where appropriate, such as changes to customer terms and conditions and price changes.
+While the impact of coronavirus has now decreased, it is an evolving situation that remains an important focus of the Company.